Genocs/enterprise-containers/README.md

 - [NileshGule](https://github.com/NileshGule/)
 - [DevMentors](https://github.com/devmentors/)

-I'm sure I miss some of them (I'll fill the missing info) sorry for that.
+I'm sure I miss some of them (I'll fill the missing info) sorry for this.